KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/great_lineage_of_light.md

 Jesus is the archetype of embodied compassion, the radiant intelligence of unconditional love taking human form.

-If your book carries a vibration of remembrance and the return to the Source, Jesus is the archetype of the open Heart, the Christ Field, the logos of love made visible.
+Wherever the vibration of remembrance and the return to Source is present, Jesus is the archetype of the open Heart, the Christ Field, the logos of love made visible.